Next Visual Granularity Generation: Next Visual Granularity Generation

 \subsection{Next Visual Granularity Generation}

 \paragraph{Generation Pipeline.} We denote the generation of content tokens as \emph{content generation}, and the generation of structure maps as \emph{structure generation}.
-To support this, we design the Next Visual Granularity (NVG) generation framework.
+To support these, we design the Next Visual Granularity (NVG) generation framework.
 At each stage, we first generate the structure, followed by the corresponding content.
 This design allows users to optionally provide a preferred structure to guide and control the generation process.
-An illustration of our generation pipeline is shown in Fig.~\ref{fig:framework}, with the detailed algorithm provided in Alg.~\ref{alg:generation}.
+An illustration of our generation pipeline is shown in Figure~\ref{fig:framework}, with the detailed algorithm provided in Algorithm~\ref{alg:generation}.
 We use separate models for content and structure generation, respectively.
 We provide the architecture details in App.~\ref{sec:architecture}.